-The Company has allocated the transaction price entirely to the single bundled performance obligation and recorded the \$2.5 million initially as deferred revenue and will recognize revenue over the period the research and development services are provided using an input method as a measure of progress towards completion of the performance obligation according to actual research and development costs and labor effort incurred compared to the estimated total research and development costs and labor effort incurred compared to the estimated progress towards completion of the performance obligation at the end of each reporting period.
+The Company has allocated the transaction price entirely to the single bundled performance obligation and recorded the \$2.5 million initially as deferred revenue and will recognize revenue over the period the research and development services are provided using an input method as a measure of progress towards completion of the performance obligation according to actual research and development costs and labor effort incurred compared to the estimated total research and development costs and labor effort, to estimate progress toward satisfaction of the performance obligation, and will remeasure its progress towards completion of the performance obligation at the end of each reporting period.
 For the six months ended June 30, 2021 and 2020, the Company recognized \$321 and \$239, respectively, in collaboration revenues.
 Associated development costs and labor effort of \$848 and \$278 are included within research and development costs in the consolidated statements of operations and comprehensive loss for the six months ended June 30, 2021 and 2020, respectively.